RackHD/RackHD/test/stream-monitor/flogging/README.md

                             Set a logger's capture threshold.
 Loggers are evaluated before handlers.

 This will change the logger level.
-For example, '--sm-set-logger-level test.run DEBUG_5' will change the logger level from DEBUG(_0) to DEBUG_5.
-I.E. DEBUG_6 will still be dropped by the test.run logger.
+For example, '--sm-set-logger-level test.run DEBUG_6' will change the logger level from DEBUG(_5) to DEBUG_6.
+I.E. DEBUG_7 will still be dropped by the test.run logger.
 The way things are wired, this only impacts the level of messages flowing to test_run.log and combined_all_all.log.
-The messages would still be dropped by the root-logger, since it is at INFO.
+The messages would still be dropped by the root-logger, since it is at INFO_5.

 Note that the logger name can be wild-carded: 'test.*' or 'test*' to change both test.run and test.data, or '*.data' to raise up the volume of data dumps.